 The map below shows the extent of the footpath closure and open access land restriction.
 You can still use the bridleway at the northern end of the property, cross the bridge and the ford to explore the valley and you can enjoy the use of the picnic benches in the lower woodland.

 FOR YOUR OWN SAFETY – PLEASE DO NOT TRY TO CROSS THE WALLS OR FENCES TO ACCESS THIS LAND

-In addition, we have recently submitted an exciting planning application for a proposed Victorian-esque, metalwork viewing station on the upper crest of the ravine.
+In addition, the exciting planning application for a proposed Victorian-esque, metalwork viewing station on the upper crest of the ravine was approved by Development Control Committee on 2 December 2020.
 Full details of the application can be viewed online

-If deemed appropriate by Development Control Committee on 2 December 2020, the proposed viewing station will provide unparalleled views of the upper reaches of the historic Eskdale Valley and Scafell Massif, an open view of the upper falls – previously hidden from the human eye by rhododendron for over 100 years – and the breath-taking opportunity to safely ‘walk out’ over the 150 foot ravine.
+The viewing platform will provide unparalleled views of the upper reaches of the historic Eskdale Valley and Scafell Massif, an open view of the upper, middles and lower falls – previously hidden from the human eye by rhododendron for over 100 years – and the breath-taking opportunity to safely ‘walk out’ over the 150 foot ravine.
 Since the clearance of the rhododendron last year, people have wanted to get to the crest edge to get a better view and experience that sense of impending danger – just without the corresponding safety net.
 People will always be drawn to cliff edges to get a better view – and the viewing station will enable this to happen in a safe and thrilling fashion.
-It is hoped that the installation of a viewing station will create ‘safe excitement’ within the ghyll and provide an exhilarating yet aesthetically subtle addition to the current visitor attraction of Stanley Ghyll.
+It is hoped that the installation of the viewing station will create ‘safe excitement’ within the ghyll and provide an exhilarating yet aesthetically subtle addition to the current visitor attraction of Stanley Ghyll.

 Thank you for your patience during these necessary health and safety works.
 Should you have any questions in the meantime, please contact Rec Cathey, Area Ranger: email@example.com